Skip to content

 Method Name Type Required Meaning

-setDatakitUrl String Yes Dynamically sets the Datakit reporting endpoint.
+setDatakitUrl String Yes Dynamically sets the Datakit upload endpoint.
 After successful setting, the SDK will continue uploading data to the new Datakit address.

-setDatawayUrl String, String Yes Dynamically sets the Dataway reporting endpoint and clientToken.
+setDatawayUrl String, String Yes Dynamically sets the Dataway upload endpoint and clientToken.
 After successful setting, the SDK will continue uploading data to the new Dataway address.